-Another North Korea intermediate range missile fails after launch
+Another North Korea missile fails after launch: U.S., South Korea

-SEOUL/WASHINGTON North Korea fired a missile that failed immediately after launch early on Thursday, the U.S. and South Korean militaries said, hours after the two countries agreed to step up efforts to counter the North's nuclear and missile threats.
+SEOUL/WASHINGTON (Reuters) - North Korea test-fired a missile that failed immediately after launch early on Thursday, the U.S. and South Korean militaries said, hours after the two countries agreed to step up efforts to counter the North's nuclear and missile threats.

 The missile was believed to be an intermediate-range Musudan and was launched from the western city of Kusong, where the isolated state attempted but failed to launch the same type of missile on Saturday, the U.S. Strategic Command and South Korea's Office of the Joint Chiefs of Staff said.

-The launch came shortly after the United States and South Korea agreed in Washington to bolster military and diplomatic efforts to counter the North's nuclear and missile programs, saying they posed a grave security threat.
+The launch came shortly after the United States and South Korea agreed in Washington to bolster military and diplomatic efforts to counter the North's nuclear and missile programs, which it is pursuing in defiance of U.N.
+Security Council resolutions.

-The failed missile launch at 2200 GMT was the eighth attempt in seven months by the North to launch a weapon with a design range of 3,000 km (1,800 miles), the two militaries said.

 "We strongly condemn the North's continued illegal acts of provocation," the South's Joint Chiefs of Staff said in a statement.

-The U.S. Strategic Command and South Korea's Joint Chiefs of Staff said they presumed the missile was a Musudan intermediate-range ballistic missile.
+The failed missile launch was the eighth attempt in seven months by the North to launch a weapon with a design range of 3,000 km (1,800 miles) that can be fired from road mobile launchers, the two militaries said.

+North Korea has been pursuing its nuclear and missile programs at an unprecedented pace this year.

-North Korea's June launch of a Musudan missile covered about 400 km (250 miles), more than half the distance to Japan, and was considered a success by officials and experts in the South and the United States.
+In June, North Korea launched a Musudan missile that flew about 400 km (250 miles), more than half the distance to Japan, a flight that was considered a success by officials and experts in South Korea and the United States.

-After talks in Washington between U.S. and South Korean foreign and defense ministers, the countries said they would set up a high-level group to leverage "the full breadth of national power – including diplomacy, information, military coordination, and economic elements" in the face of the North Korean threat.
+North Korea said on Thursday that it would continue to launch satellites despite its rival South's objections, in a statement by its space agency carried by official media.

+Pyongyang says it has a sovereign right to pursue a space program by launching rockets carrying satellites, most recently in February, although Washington and Seoul worry that such launches are long-range missile tests in disguise.

 U.S. Secretary of State John Kerry, speaking before the failed missile launch, said the United States would do "whatever is necessary" to defend itself, South Korea and other allies against North Korea.